timothyf1/cmt120-flask/README.md

 The following environment variables are used and **MUST** be configured.

-- SECRET_KEY
+- SECRET_KEY - The secret key used by flask for session signing cookies.
-- SQLALCHEMY_DATABASE_URI
+- SQLALCHEMY_DATABASE_URI - The database connection URI, for example `mysql+pymysql://username:password@host/db_name`

 ### Creating the db

-Run the python script `create_db.py` will create the database structure and add some sample data to the database.
+Run the python script `create_db.py` will create the database structure.
+Then create the admin account and add some sample data to the database.

 ### Default login